MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 ### Reversibility

 Another characteristic of the Game of Life is that it is not reversible.
 A reversible cellular automaton has a unique predecessor state for every possible state.
-This can be easily seen as there are many states that evolve into a blank grid (i.e. all the cells die off).
+This can be easily shown as there are many states that evolve into a blank grid (e.g. a single alive cell).

 Although the Game of Life is similar to Google's problem, there's one twist to the evolution rules: with each time step, the size of the grid shrinks by one cell.
-This makes it trivial to show its non-reversibility: all states will eventually become nothing.
+This makes it trivial to show its non-reversibility as all states will eventually become nothing.

-While it is possible to determine whether a 1-dimensional automaton is reversible, the same problem is undecidable for higher dimensions.
+While it is possible to determine whether a 1D automaton is reversible, the same problem is undecidable for higher dimensions.

-For non-reversible cellular automata, there exists some state that has no predecessor.
-These states are called Garden of Eden patterns.
-Finding these states is also a similar conundrum.
-For one-dimensional cellular automata, there exists an algorithm that takes time polynomial of the size of its rule table, but for higher dimensions, it remains an undecidable problem.
+For non-reversible cellular automata, there must exist some state that has no predecessor.
+These states are called Garden of Eden patterns as they are impossible to reach by going forwards in time.
+Finding these states is also a similar conundrum; for 1D cellular automata, there exists an algorithm that takes time polynomial of the number of evolution rules (called a rule table), but for higher dimensions, it remains undecidable.
 Despite this, many researchers have found Garden of Eden patterns for the Game of Life, with continually smaller sizes.

-### Solution
+### First Solution

+_Spoiler Alert: Please try and solve this problem yourself before reading on!_

-A brute-force solution (i.e. simply generating all m+1 x n+1 grids and checking their next step) will be O(m \* n \* 2^(m\*n)) and definitely take too long, so I started with a better approach.
+A brute-force solution (i.e. simply generating all m+1 x n+1 grids and checking their next step) will take `O(mn * 2^(mn))` time and definitely take too long, so I started with a better approach.

-Rather than testing all possible grids, it would be faster to generate predecessors cell by cell.
+Rather than testing all possible grids, it would be faster to generate predecessors for each cell and merge the resulting 2x2 grids.
 This only goes through actual predecessors and skips those that aren't.
-One other choice I made was to split the grid into columns, and try to break into subproblems.
+One other choice I made was hinted at in the problem statement, and was to split the grid into columns.
+We'll see why later on.

-The grid is first split into columns, basically turning the grid into multiple 1-dimensional grids.
-Then for each m x 1 column, find all (m+1 x 2) grids that evolve into the column.
+The grid is first split into columns, basically turning it into multiple 1D arrays.
+Then for each m x 1 column, find all m+1 x 2 grids that evolve into the column.
+Let's call these 2-wide columns "column predecessors".
 This can be done by using DFS along the column, building up all possible column predecessors.
 Two cells must be added to the m+1 x 2 grid with every cell in the column.
-There are several cases to consider, but overall this step should take O(m \* 2^n).
+There are several cases to consider, but overall this step should take `O(m * 2^n)` time.

-If any of these columns don't have any predecessors, then the whole grid also doesn't have any predecessors, or is a Garden of Eden.
+If any of these columns don't have any predecessors, then the whole grid also can't have any predecessors and is a Garden of Eden.
+Otherwise, we continue.

-Now we have a list of predecessors for each column in the grid.
-To build the whole grid, we need to chain these column predecessors.
-Since a column predecessor has two columns, the second column will overlap with the predecessor of the next column.
-A valid predecessor for the entire grid will consists of multiple column predecessors that each share one column (the overlap).
-If there are two columns without any overlapping column predecessors, then the grid is again a Garden of Eden.
-A naive brute-force will take O(m \* n \* p^2), where p is the average number of column predecessors per column.
-Note that p can be very big, up to 2^n as shown above, so this step takes considerably long time.
+We now have a list of column predecessors for each column in the grid.
+To complete an entire grid, we need to merge these column predecessors.
+Since a column predecessor contains two columns, the second column will overlap with a predecessor of the next column.
+A valid predecessor for the entire grid will consists of multiple column predecessors that each share one column (the overlap) with an adjacent one.
+If there are two columns without any overlapping column predecessors, then there's is no way to construct a whole grid, and is again a Garden of Eden.
+A naive brute-force will take `O(mnp^2)`, where `p` is the average number of column predecessors per column.
+Note that `p` can be very big, up to `2^n` as shown above, so this step takes considerably long time.

-One key part of the problem is that the constraints of the grid are very skewed: a max width of 50 but only a max height of 10.
-Even with an exponential solution, it may be fast enough if it's only exponential of the height of the grid (2^10 = 1024; 2^50 = 1024^5).
+The previously mentioned hint is that the constraints of the grid are very skewed: a grid can be as wide as 50 cells, but only 9 cells tall.
+Even with an exponential solution, it may be fast enough if it's only exponential of the height of the grid (2^10 = 1024, while 2^50 = 1024^5).

 Nevertheless, it was far too slow and solved about 3/10 of the test cases.
 I would need some improvements to this approach.

 ### Improvements

-Rather than storing the entire column predecessor, I could convert into two binary numbers, one for each column in the column predecessor.
-I only need to check if two column predecessors are equal or not, and comparing two integers is faster.
+Currently, checking if two column predecessors share an overlap is essentially an array comparison, and requires `O(m)` time.
+To improve this, each column in a column predecessor can be converted into a binary number with `m` bits, since each cell can be in one of two states.
+Comparing two integers is faster than manually comparing two bit arrays, so we save a bit of time here.

-Also, the column predecessors can be found and joined in succession.
-The only factor that affects if a column predecessor can be joined is if it overlaps with a previous column predecessor, so there's no need to find then for all columns, then joined after.
-This greatly reduces the space needed from all columns to two columns.
+Next, the column predecessors can be found and joined in succession.
+Each column predecessor is only compared with adjacent ones, so there's no need to find them for all columns, then joined after.
+This greatly reduces the space needed from all columns (`O(np)`) to two columns (`O(p)`).

-Finally, represent the column predecessors as a simple graph.
+Finally, we can represent the column predecessors as a simple graph.
 Each column predecessor can be visualized as a node with two values, the binary values for each column.
-Grouping and ordering the processors into their original column, the number of paths from a predecessor from the first column to one from the last column is the number of predecessors of the grid.
+Grouping and ordering the processors into their original column, the number of predecessors of the grid is equal to the number of paths from the first column to the last column.

 Even though many column predecessors can share a column, their previous columns are not important in finding the next one; only the number of column predecessors that share that column is needed.
-Since each predecessor's nodes are distinct and can't be backtracked, a [simple DP solution](https://cs.stackexchange.com/questions/3078/algorithm-that-finds-the-number-of-simple-paths-from-s-to-t-in-g) can solve for the answer.
+Since each predecessor's nodes are distinct and can't be backtracked, a [simple DP solution](https://cs.stackexchange.com/questions/3078/algorithm-that-finds-the-number-of-simple-paths-from-s-to-t-in-g) can solve for the answer in `O(np + nm^2) = O(n * 2^n)`.

 This step also only requires two column predecessors to calculate each step.
 Hence, this step can be done iteratively as well to save memory.

-In the end, this method runs in O(m \* 2^n) time and O(2^n) space, and is fast enough to solve Google's problem.
+In the end, this method runs in `O(n * 2^n)` time and `O(2^n)` space, and is fast enough to solve Google's problem.

 ```
           ((`\